NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Avoid last-minute revisions.

-- Powder your forehead when you encounter an unmanageable question but revisit this problem in the next section.
+- Powder your forehead when you encounter an unmanageable question, but revisit this problem in the next section.

 - Make sure you possess every item necessary for the exam.